modsim/ChromaHD-genmesh/README.md

 - Write full mesh to specified output file.
 - Write individual domains (interstitial and beads) to vtk files.

-Here, the term 'bridges' is used to denote cylindrical geometries between individual neighbouring beads.
+Here, the term 'bridges' is used to denote cylindrical objects between individual neighbouring beads.
 Bridges may be used to 'cap' or 'bridge' the beads they connect.

 ## Usage